 Stuffed Peppers are such a huge favorite.
 Below you’ll find my guide to how to make stuffed peppers with various options and ideas as well as recipes to try out.
-I’ve collaborated with Baloian Farms to bring you this post.

 There are several different ways to make stuffed peppers and so you have some choices to make along the way.
 First, what type of filling to use.
 Second, how to cut the pepper.
-Third, how to fix a tippy pepper and fourth, the time and temperature needed to cook your peppers.
+Third, how to fix a tippy pepper and finally, the time and temperature needed to cook your peppers.

-I’ve got all that info, advice and more today in my Stuffed Pepper Extravaganza!
+I’ve got all that info, advice, and more today in my Stuffed Pepper Extravaganza!

 Precooked Fillings for Stuffed Peppers

 So you see, any leftovers can be used.
-Mound them into the peppers, top with cheese and bake until peppers are tender and middle of filling is heated through (see info about cooking times and temperatures in the How To Cook Stuffed Peppers section below).
+Mound them into the peppers, top with cheese, and bake until peppers are tender and middle of filling is heated through (see info about cooking times and temperatures in the How To Cook Stuffed Peppers section below).

 Uncooked Fillings for Stuffed Peppers